 Soccer City Stadium

-Soccer City Stadium is earmarked to host both the opening and final matches of the 2010 Soccer World Cup.
+Soccer City Stadium hosted both the opening and final matches of the 2010 Soccer World Cup in South Africa.
 Built in 1987, Soccer City in Johannesburg has played host to some of the most memorable matches in South Africa’s soccer history.
-Soccer City has been enlarged to a seat 94 700 for soccer’s showcase event.
+Soccer City was been enlarged to seat 94 700 for soccer’s showcase event.
 Some significant changes were made to the original two-tiered bowl for the World Cup: the upper tier was extended around the stadium, while an encircling roof was added.

 Key Matches and Dates:

 • Sunday, 27 June 2010 - Round of 16 - Argentina vs Mexico: Result 3-1

 • Friday, 2 July 2010 - Quarter Final - Uruguay vs Ghana: Result 1(4)-1(2)

 • Sunday, 11 July 2010 - Final of the 2010 World Cup- Netherlands vs Spain: Result 0-1